Pandora's Box (1929 film): Plot

+The film is divided into eight acts plus an overture.

 Lulu is the mistress of a respected, middle-aged newspaper publisher, Dr. Ludwig Schön.
 One day, she is delighted when an old man, her "first patron", Schigolch, shows up at the door to her highly contemporary apartment.
 However, when Schön also arrives, she makes Schigolch hide on the balcony.
 Schön breaks the news to Lulu that he is going to marry Charlotte von Zarnikow, the daughter of the Minister of the Interior.
 Lulu tries to get him to change his mind, but when he discovers the disreputable-looking Schigolch, he leaves.
 Schigolch then introduces Lulu to strongman Rodrigo Quast.
 Quast wants her to join his new variety act.

 The next day, Lulu goes to see her best friend Alwa, who happens to be Schön's son.
 Schön is greatly displeased to see her, but comes up with the idea to have her star in his son's musical production to get her off his hands.
 However, Schön makes the mistake of bringing Charlotte to see the revue.
 When Lulu refuses to perform in front of her rival, Schön takes her into a storage room to try to persuade her otherwise, but she seduces him instead.
 Charlotte finds them embracing.

 A defeated Schön resigns himself to marrying Lulu.
 While the wedding reception is underway, he is disgusted to find Lulu playfully cavorting with Schigolch and Quast in the bedchamber.
 He gets his pistol and threatens to shoot the interlopers, but Lulu cries out not to, that Schigolch is her father.
 Schigolch and Quast thus escape.
 Meanwhile, Alwa confesses his love to Lulu.
 Schön returns and tells his son to leave.
 Once they are alone, Schön insists his new wife take the gun and shoot herself.
 When Lulu refuses, the gun goes off in the ensuing struggle, and Schön is killed.